kevinzor/Shopkeepers/README.md

 Snapshot repository (for testing development builds): `https://raw.githubusercontent.com/Shopkeepers/Repository/main/snapshots/`

-Old repository (no longer containing older artifacts after a hardware failure and might stop working in the future): `https://repo.projectshard.dev/repository/releases/`
+Old repository (mirrors the above repository; might stop working in the future): `https://repo.projectshard.dev/repository/releases/`
 Old snapshot repository: `https://repo.projectshard.dev/repository/snapshots/`

-If the above Maven repository is currently not available for some reason, you can also try to use Jitpack: https://jitpack.io/#Shopkeepers/Shopkeepers/
+If the above Maven repositories are currently not available for some reason, you can also try to use Jitpack: https://jitpack.io/#Shopkeepers/Shopkeepers/
 Jitpack snapshots: https://jitpack.io/#Shopkeepers/Shopkeepers/master-SNAPSHOT
 However, this is not guaranteed to always work.